chickenwinger/bill-splitter/README.md

 4) DB name: TESTDB
 5) Schema name: dbo (default)
 6) Execute the required DDL and DMLs from the db folder
+7) Before starting the app, kindly change the database endpoint in application.properties

 #Notes

 1) The React is a work-in-progress (unusable yet)
 2) Kindly test the API using Postman only
-3) Use the Postman Collection to fire the APIs